 While there is limited information involving studies of allergenic cross-reactivity in opioid medications, the possibility of a cross-sensitivity cannot be fully excluded.
 For patients with an opioid allergy, a clear description of the allergic reaction should be explored and properly documented before considering oxycodone.
 Patients who are found to have a true allergic reaction to other opioid medications should avoid oxycodone therapy when possible.

 Pregnancy is not an absolute contraindication to oxycodone therapy; however, the FDA lists it as a US Boxed Warning.
 Maternal oxycodone use during pregnancy may result in serious and sometimes fatal events, as opioids can cross the placental barrier.
 These events may include preterm delivery, congenital abnormalities, and reduced fetal growth.
 With prolonged exposure, babies born to opioid-dependent mothers may suffer from potentially life-threatening neonatal withdrawal syndrome.
-Clinicians should discuss the neonatal risks of oxycodone therapy in women who are pregnant or plan to become pregnant, and consider alternative treatments.
+Clinicians should discuss the neonatal risks of oxycodone therapy in pregnant women or plan to become pregnant and consider alternative treatments.

 Patients taking oxycodone require monitoring for the presence of constipation, pain relief, other side effects, and appropriate usage.
 Their blood pressure, heart rate, and respiratory rate should also be monitored, especially for the first 24 to 72 hours after initiating therapy or increasing dosage.
-If pain continues to increase after stabilization of dosage, the clinician should investigate alternative causes of pain before increasing medication dosage or frequency.
+If pain continues to increase after stabilizing dosage, the clinician should investigate alternative causes of pain before increasing medication dosage or frequency.
 If adverse effects develop, consider decreasing the dosage to find an appropriate therapeutic level without unacceptable adverse effects.
-Patients who are taking oxycodone should be monitored or cautioned when starting a new medication that is a known CYP450 inhibitor.
-Inhibition of these enzymes can lead to potentially fatal increases of oxycodone concentration in the blood.
+Patients taking oxycodone should be monitored or cautioned when starting a new medication that is a known CYP450 inhibitor.
+Inhibition of these enzymes can lead to potentially fatal oxycodone concentrations in the blood.
 This medication should not be abruptly discontinued in patients who may be opioid-dependent as this could precipitate withdrawal symptoms.
-If oxycodone therapy requires termination, consider decreasing in increments of 25% to 50%, while monitoring for withdrawal symptoms.
+If oxycodone therapy requires termination, consider decreasing in increments of 25% to 50% while monitoring for withdrawal symptoms.